intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

    .. code-block::

      # Only the Kubernetes object of IOM has changed.
 Therefore Helm only upgrades IOM, the integrated SMTP server
-     # and the integrated postgresql server are running unchanged.
+     # and the integrated PostgreSQL server are running unchanged.
 A few seconds after starting the
      # upgrade process, the only existing iom-pod is stopped.
      kubectl get pods -n iom
      NAME                                                  READY   STATUS        RESTARTS   AGE